AdamSobieski/Nifty/OVERVIEW.md

-## Intelligent Tutoring Systems

-### Mathematics Education

-The Nifty project will support the development of intelligent tutoring systems for mathematics education.

-### Character Education and Social and Emotional Learning

-The Nifty project will support the exploration of uses of interactive storytelling, e.g., story-based items, [digital gamebooks](https://en.wikipedia.org/wiki/Gamebook), [interactive films](https://en.wikipedia.org/wiki/Interactive_film), and [serious games](https://en.wikipedia.org/wiki/Serious_game), as items, exercises, and activities for character education and social and emotional learning.

-### Software Training

-#### Video-calling, Screencasting, and Remote Desktop Software

-A goal of the Nifty project is to enable the construction of next-generation intelligent tutoring systems which can train end-users in the use of software applications, e.g., Office, IDE, 3D modelling, and CAD/CAE software applications.

-As mentioned above, the Bot Framework supports a number of [video-calling](https://en.wikipedia.org/wiki/Videotelephony) communication channels and, via interoperation with video-calling [screencasting](https://en.wikipedia.org/wiki/Screencast) and/or [remote desktop software](https://en.wikipedia.org/wiki/Remote_desktop_software), intelligent tutoring systems could be developed which can observe learners' performances of items, exercises, and activities pertaining to software use.

-Technical topics, in these regards, include attaching user-input events, application commands, and other application events in ancillary tracks which can be streamed to and be processed by intelligent tutoring systems.
-Without these data in ancillary tracks, intelligent tutoring systems would have to utilize computer vision algorithms to process video to detect precise user interactions with software applications.

 ## Workflow Systems

 A number of [workflow](https://en.wikipedia.org/wiki/Workflow) systems and related technologies are being considered for use in the Nifty project.